unixb0y/Dentist/README.md

 - Planned to attach to Frankenstein for Bluetooth firmware fuzzing.
 - It is also possible to fuzz IOBluetoothFamily drivers of course.
 - Use `example_client` script to see how to transmit data from userspace to `Dentist`.
-- Use `corpus_creator` script to save data from chip to driver to a file.
+- Use `logger` script to save data sent between chip and driver to a file or output it like hexdumps.
 - Use this command to see debug output from `Dentist`:

     `log stream --info --debug --predicate 'senderImagePath contains "Dentist"'`